Anti-DDoS technologies: why OVH must keep investing heavily to ensure the best protection for its customers

 Aware that the proprietary technology deployed in 2013 was reaching its limits in terms of capacity and scalability, we have developed our own anti-DDoS solution over the last two years.
 This is based on a range of technological features: FPGA filtering (re-programmable computer chips with a more powerful processing capacity compared to CPU), x86 servers with 6WIND software acceleration and the open-source DPDK library, plus the latest generation of Mellanox 100GbE network cards.
 This now represents over 100,000 lines of code (our mitigation approach is constantly developing) in our next-generation, made-in-OVH VAC.

 To scale up our anti-DDoS protection, we started by replacing the first four VAC 40G units with the next-generation VAC 100G units, each with a capacity of 600 Gbps.
-Then we started deploying these “vacuum cleaners for illegitimate traffic” in data centers in new locations.
+Then we started deploying these “vacuum cleaners for illegitimate traffic” in data centres in new locations.

 The aim of boosting the number of VAC units is to deal with attacks as closely as possible to their source.
 This prevents moving them through the backbone and thus avoids mobilizing bandwidth unnecessarily, at the risk of saturating certain connections.